WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 3. Review  Relevant Documentation
 ---------------------------------

-Find the appropriate documentation section for solutions or clarification on a particular issue.
+Read the appropriate documentation section for solutions or clarification on use of a particular feature.
-The documentation is thorough and requires careful reading on sections relevant to your project.
+The documentation is thorough but requires careful reading of relevant sections.
-If documentation in an area is lacking, please identify this in your GitHub issue so that we may improve WEC-Sim.
+If documentation in an area is lacking, please identify this in a GitHub issue so that we may improve WEC-Sim.

 4. Search Closed WEC-Sim Issues